sled-group/3D-GRAND/README.md

-# 3D-GRAND: Towards Better Grounding and Less Hallucination for 3D-LLMs
+# 3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination

 # 3D-GRAND